muccg/rdrf/docs/cdes.rst

 Code
 ----

-A CDE must have a *globally unique code* ( e.g. CDEAge, CDEInsulinLevel ) which must not contain a space.
+A CDE must have a *globally unique code* (e.g. CDEAge, CDEInsulinLevel) which must not contain a space.

-A meaningful code prefixed with CDE is recommended.
+A meaningful code prefixed with CDE or the Registry Code is recommended.

 .. _cdename:
 Name
 ----

-A non blank "name" must also be entered , which will be used as the label of the component when it appears on the form.
+A non blank "name" must also be entered, which will be used as the label of the component when it appears on the form.

 .. _cdedesc:
 Desc
 ----

-Origin of the field if externally loaded
+Origin of the field if externally loaded.

 .. _cdedatatype: